Combined Jungle Operations Training Course Tracking B-roll

-Members of the United States Marine Corps and Panamanian security services learn tracking techniques during the Combined Jungle Operations Training Course at Base Aeronaval Cristóbal Colón, Panamá, Oct.
-21, 2025.
+Members of the United States Marine Corps and Panamanian security services learn assault and raid techniques during the Combined Jungle Operations Training Course at Base Aeronaval Cristóbal Colón, Panamá, Oct.
+22, 2025.
 By sharing knowledge and working together, U.S. Southern Command and the Panamanian security forces are creating opportunities to ensure regional partners can maintain stability as a team and work together in the event of natural disasters, medical catastrophes, or regional conflict.
-(U.S. Army video by Spc.
-Trey Woodard)
+(U.S. Army video by Sgt.
+Jonathon Downs)

 |Date Taken: